Convergence to Utility Maximization and the Indifference Hypothesis: Abstract

 \section{Abstract}

-We study if participants in a choice experiment learn to behave in ways that are closer to the predictions of ordinal and expected utility theory as they make decisions from the same menus repeatedly and \textit{without} receiving feedback of any kind.
-We designed and implemented a non-forced-choice lab experiment with money lotteries and five repetitions per menu that aimed to test this hypothesis from many behavioural angles.
-In our data from 308 subjects in the UK and Germany, significantly more individuals were ordinal- and expected-utility maximizers in their last 15 than in their first 15 identical decision problems.
-Furthermore, around a quarter and a fifth of all subjects, respectively, decided in those modes \textit{throughout} the experiment, with nearly half revealing non-trivial indifferences.
-A considerable overlap was found between those consistently rational individuals and the ones who satisfied core principles of \textit{random} utility theory.
-Finally, in addition to finding that choice consistency is positively correlated with cognitive ability, we document that subjects who learned to maximize utility were more cognitively able than those who did not.
-We discuss potential implications of our findings.
+We ask if participants in a choice experiment with repeated presentation of the same menus and no feedback provision: (i) exhibit overall behaviour that is consistent with ordinal and expected utility theory under \textit{weak} preferences; (ii) become more consistent with the predictions of these theories under \textit{strict} preferences.
+To answer these questions we designed and implemented a free-choice lab experiment with 15 distinct menus.
+Each menu contained two, three and four lotteries with three monetary outcomes, and was shown five times.
+Subjects could avoid/defer making active choices at a positive expected cost.
+Among our 308 subjects from the UK and Germany, significantly more were compatible with ordinal and expected utility maximization in their last 15 than in their first 15 identical decision problems.
+Around a quarter and a fifth of all subjects, moreover, were compatible with those modes \textit{throughout} the experiment, with nearly half of these under weak preferences.
+Choice consistency is positively correlated with cognitive ability, and subjects who converged to utility-maximizing behaviour were more cognitively able than those who did not.
+We discuss potential implications of our study's novel set of findings.